(Please also check the Terms and Conditions)

 Who’s behind the Rotterdam Branding Toolkit?

-The Rotterdam Branding Toolkit is an online platform that is developed and run by Rotterdam Partners on behalf of the Rotterdam Make It Happen Brand Alliance, which besides Rotterdam Partners itself includes the City of Rotterdam, the Port of Rotterdam, Erasmus University Rotterdam, Rotterdam Topsport, and Rotterdam Festivals.
+The Rotterdam Branding Toolkit is an online platform that is developed and run by Rotterdam Partners on behalf of the Rotterdam Make It Happen Brand Alliance, which besides Rotterdam Partners itself includes the City of Rotterdam, the Port of Rotterdam, Erasmus University Rotterdam, Rotterdam Topsport, Rotterdam Festivals and Erasmus MC.

 What is the Brand Alliance and how do Brand Alliance Partners and Brand Partners relate?

-Rotterdam Make It Happen Brand Alliance Partners are the ‘founding fathers’ of Rotterdam Make It Happen: the City of Rotterdam, Rotterdam Partners, the Port of Rotterdam, Erasmus University Rotterdam, Rotterdam Festivals, and Rotterdam Topsport.
+Rotterdam Make It Happen Brand Alliance Partners are the City of Rotterdam, Rotterdam Partners, the Port of Rotterdam, Erasmus University Rotterdam, Rotterdam Festivals, Rotterdam Topsport and Erasmus MC.
 Brand Partners are other prominent and strong Rotterdam organisations and companies who commit themselves to Rotterdam Make It Happen.
 Currently, the list of Brand Partners consists of: Cruise Port Rotterdam, Diergaarde Blijdorp, Euromast, Feyenoord Football Club, RDM Rotterdam, Rotterdam Ahoy, The Rotterdam Philharmonic, Rotterdam Port Promotion Council, Rotterdam The Hague Airport, and Spido.
 For specific purposes and for a limited time, usage of the Rotterdam Make It Happen logo can be allowed for other organisations and companies.
 We call them ‘Brand fans’ (example: Delta Cycling Rotterdam).
 Any updates to this structure will be published on this website.

 What is the idea behind the Rotterdam Branding Toolkit?